 It’s all about you.
 We want to help you make the right coverage choices.

 Advertiser Disclosure: We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one insurance company and cannot guarantee quotes from any single insurance company.

 Our insurance industry partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different insurance companies please enter your ZIP code above to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about insurance.
 Our goal is to be an objective, third-party resource for everything insurance related.
 We update our site regularly, and all content is reviewed by insurance experts.

 In Alabama, a standard HO-2 home insurance policy might not be enough to protect your home.
-The average premiums for standard coverage are only $845, but Alabama is subject to endure things like hurricanes, frequent flooding and harsh winter storms, some of which are hazards that your standard policy falls short on.
+The average premiums for standard Alabama homeowners insurance coverage are only $845/yr ($74/mo), but your home is subject to endure things like hurricanes, frequent flooding, and harsh winter storms in Alabama, some of which are hazards that your standard policy falls short on.
 Read your policy carefully, and look for gaps in your coverage that could be remedied by choosing a little extra protection.

 Before you even begin to consider what coverage to buy, familiarize yourself with what is covered.
 There are four primary types of coverage included in a standard home insurance policy: